samplchallenges/SAMPL-containers/tutorials/README.md

    Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
    ```
-10. Delete the docker image previously built in part Step 4.
-Step 4 was just to ensure nothing has gone wrong in the build so far.
+10. Delete the docker image previously built in part Step 8.
+Step 8 was just to ensure nothing had gone wrong in the build so far.
     * List the docker images: `docker images`
       ```
       REPOSITORY                      TAG       IMAGE ID       CREATED          SIZE